Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/docs/Initiatives.md

 Display Name: ['Deploy Audit Settings to Azure Services'](modules/policies/definitions/policy_definition_es_deploy_windows_domainjoin.bicep)
  description: 'This policy set deploys the configurations of application Azure resources to forward Audit logs and metrics to an Azure Log Analytics workspace.
-See the list of policies of the services that are included '
+See the list of policies of the services that are included:
 - policyDefinitionReferenceId: 'AuditAzActivityLogAssignment'